a brief History of the school room

 Boys’ Brigade

 Boys’ Brigade at the School Room was instigated by Captain Cock and Rev Cory in 1944.
 The Company initially consisted of three Non-Comissioned Officers and 25 boys.
-Boys’ Brigade continued at the School Room into the 1990’s and led to a social group for young people connected to the church.
+Boys’ Brigade continued at the School Room into the 1990’s.

 Mabe Ladies Choir

 The award-winning Mabe Ladies Choir, the oldest ladies choir in Cornwall, used the upstairs hall of the School Room as their rehearsal space for over 50 years until 2020.
-The space was also regularly used for rehearsals by Liz Chivers, Mabe Ladies Choir’s Musical Group, alongside her Ensemble group.
-As the members of the choir got older, it became harder and harder to access the building and the first floor room, until eventually the decision was made to move to a more accessible building.
+As the members of the choir got older, it became harder and harder to access the building and the first floor room, until eventually the decision was made to move to a more accessible venue.

 St John’s Ambulance